xcodelyokox/quickstartclaw/README.md

-# OpenClaw on AMD — LM Studio + WSL2 Quick Start
+# Windows OpenClaw on AMD — LM Studio + WSL2 Quick Start

 This repo collapses the WSL2 + LM Studio + OpenClaw setup into a single command.
 LM Studio runs natively on Windows with GPU offload; OpenClaw runs inside WSL2 and connects to LM Studio over the LAN.